the-events-calendar/event-tickets/readme.txt

 * Feature - Added support for automatic Stripe Webhook Management for TicketsCommerce [ET-2104]
 * Tweak - Added filters: `tec_tickets_commerce_need_to_enable_stripe_webhook`
 * Deprecated - The `is_success()` method has been deprecated in `TEC\Tickets\Commerce\Gateways\Stripe\Signup` without a replacement.
+* Language: 6 new strings added, 46 updated, 4 fuzzied, and 1 obsoleted

 = [5.10.0] 2024-05-14 =